humaidsiddiqui/AWS_Cloud_Practitioner/ML.md

 · Can integrate with other CRM systems or AWS
 · No upfront payments, 80% cheaper than traditional contact center solutions

+Amazon SageMaker
+· Fully managed service for developers / data scientists to build ML models · Typically difficult to do all the processes in one place + provision servers · Machine learning process (simplified): predicting your exam score